itsexe/docs/README.md

 # Introduction

-OpenStreetGears is a wiki-organization that collects every informations about StreetGears (files, packets, reversing, coding...)
-It was first created by [greatmaes](https://github.com/greatmaes) and now count two more members:
+OpenStreetGears is a wiki-organization that collects every information about StreetGears (files, packets, reversing, coding...)
+It was first created by [greatmaes](https://github.com/greatmaes) and now counts two more members:
 - [geekgame](https://github.com/geekgame)
 - [itsexe](https://github.com/itsexe)